NVIDIA/hpc-container-maker/docs/building_blocks.md

 `LD_LIBRARY_PATH` is modified to include the UCX library directory.
 The default value is False.

+- __ofed__: Flag to control whether OFED is used by the build.
+If True, adds `--with-verbs` and `--with-rdmacm` to the list of `configure` options.
+If a string, uses the value of the string as the OFED path, e.g., `--with-verbs=/path/to/ofed`.
+If False, adds `--without-verbs` and `--without-rdmacm` to the list of `configure` options.
+The default is an empty string, i.e., include neither `--with-verbs` not `--without-verbs` and let `configure` try to automatically detect whether OFED is present or not.

 - __ospackages__: List of OS packages to install prior to configuring and building.
 For Ubuntu, the default values are `binutils-dev`, `file`, `libnuma-dev`, `make`, and `wget`.
 For RHEL-based Linux